 Will I need to take the Graduate Record Examination (GRE)?

 No. If you've graduated with an accredited undergraduate degree, you do not need to take the GRE.
-If your degree is unaccredited, in addition to the normative admission process, you will need to complete the Graduate Record Examination (GRE) and complete a portfolio of your passed educational work.
+If your degree is unaccredited, in addition to the normative admission process, you will need to complete the Graduate Record Examination (GRE) and complete a portfolio of your past educational work.
 For more information, please contact an Enrollment Counselor.

 Who should I ask to complete my recommendation forms?

-We ask for you to submit four recommendations forms as part of the application process, and these forms may be distributed electronically during the online application process, or by paper if you choose.
+We ask for you to submit four recommendations forms as part of the application process, and these forms may be distributed electronically during the online application process or by paper, if you choose.
 At least one of these should be from a pastor, elder, or ministry leader who represents the church where you have membership or active participation.